Tyrannas/Cerebro/clientTemplate/README.md

 And that's it.
 You will be able to see your bot and the UI.

 #### --inspect
 Note: The `--inspect` parameter allow you to debug easier.
-In Google Chrome, got to chrome://inspect to debug your bot.
+In Google Chrome, go to `chrome://inspect` to debug your bot.

-## How to deploy
+### How to deploy

 TODO